sdsc-ordes/smoc-api/docs/review-comments.md

 The project is in good structure already.
 I like it!
 You did a good job.
 File-naming is consistent, nice small kebab-case folder names.
 Already in good shape with BPA Repository Guidelines I think, (also there is much more I like to see, later =)).
 Overall continue what I see and beeing clean and precise etc. ❤️

+All below items are equally important until prioritization:

 - `has_sample` variables in `.zarr` files implies `bool` values.
 Maybe consider `sample(s)`.
 Check also for other use cases of this pattern.